Rm

 $ hb rm [-c backupdir] [-r version] path1 path2 ...

-[--secure] [--excluded]
+[--secure] [--ex]

-Without options, all versions of the files listed are removed from the backup.
 Only root or the owner of a version (the userid that created the backup version) can remove files from that version.

-beginning with a slash.
+directory is prepended.
 For safety reasons, wildcards cannot be used

-(/) cannot be removed.
+cannot be removed.

 Options

--r removes files from a specific version.
+-r remove files from a specific version.
+The default is to remove

 --secure forces immediate packing of all arc files affected by this

-rm, ignoring any pack- config options and limits, so
+rm, ignoring any pack- config options and limits, so that deleted

-repacking arc files more than once.
+line to avoid repacking arc files more than once.

 If files are removed without --secure, it is not possible